-(5) Advanced Characterisation of Materials and Introduction to Modelling in Materials Modules The reports for these modules are double marked, blind, by the module assessors.
-Normally, at least one of the two assessors for each report will be a module organizer.
+(6) Advanced Characterisation of Materials and Atomistic Modelling Modules

+The reports for these modules are double marked, blind, by the module assessors.
+Normally, at least one of the two assessors for each report will be a module organiser.
 The assessors then compare marks and analyse any significant disagreement between these marks before arriving at a final agreed mark for each report.
 One of the Examiners oversees this process, sampling reports to ensure consistency between the different pairs of assessors and the two modules.
-The lead organizer for the Characterisation Module submits to the Assessors and Examiners of the module a short report which provides, by sample set only, (i) a summary of the availability of appropriate characterization instruments during the two-week module and (ii) any other pertinent information.
-An analogous report is provided by the lead organizer for the Modelling Module in respect of the software & hardware required for each mini-project.
-The Report for the Characterisation Module is allocated a maximum of 50 marks and each of the two reports for the Modelling Module is allocated a maximum of 25 marks.
-For each module, guidance on the requirements for the reports and an outline marking scheme are published on WebLearn.
+The lead organiser for the Characterisation Module submits to the Assessors and Examiners of the module a short report which provides, by sample set only, (i) a summary of the availability of appropriate characterization instruments and/or data during the two-week module and (ii) any other pertinent information.
+An analogous report is provided by the lead organiser for the Atomistic Modelling Module in respect of the software & hardware required for the project.
+The report for the Characterisation Module is allocated a maximum of 25 marks and the report for the Atomistic Modelling Module is also allocated a maximum of 25 marks.
+For each module, guidance on the requirements for the reports and an outline marking scheme are published on Canvas.